-The PS5 is a Sony product whereas the Xbox Series X is the latest release by Microsoft.
+The PS5 is a Sony product, whereas the Xbox Series X is released by Microsoft.
 They’ve both evolved through time and are now more compact with much better design aesthetics compared to their predecessors.
 They are faster with unique features including better graphics and are quite high on storage capacity.
-This PS5 Vs Xbox Series X comparison is nothing less than a clash of the titans where there is no clear winner in the end.

-When we talk about PS5 Vs Xbox Series X- design should be the first factor that you should know about before going any further.
-They both differ in terms of design; I’d call the PS5 a rather tall system with curvy edges.
+When we talk about PS5 Vs Xbox Series X- design they both differ in terms of design.
+I’d call the PS5 a rather tall system with curvy edges.
 The Xbox on the other hand is similar to a desktop pc that is smaller than the PS5.
 They both offer revolutionary design concepts and preferences would differ depending on a buyer’s personal choice.
 As far as my personal opinion goes, I’d rate the PS5 chicer and the Xbox on the robust side.

 You get HDR, Dolby Vision, and Dolby Atmos for all the entertainment apps and games with the Xbox.
 There is auto HDR implementation for non-native games.
 Dolby Vision is something the PS5 does not support but it does give you 3D audio if you choose to plug your headphones into the controller.
 Dolby Atmos is limited to blue rays on the PS5 and you will not get it if you are streaming apps or games.
-Sony is also working on 3D audio support for soundbars, TV speakers, and home theatre systems which will be out in the market soon.
-Here, the Xbox does get an edge over its competitor but then it’s all about what the buyer is looking for.
+Here, the Xbox does get an edge over its competitor, but then it’s all about what the buyer is looking for.

 Speaking of the controller in the PS5 vs Xbox Series X competition, the key changes that you see on the Xbox controllers are the dish-like design on the D-pad that has been borrowed from the Elite controller.
 The grip including the triggers and numbers is now more comfortable to hold due to the textures provided.
 To fit more hands, the size too has been shrunken with a share button for capturing and sharing gameplay and images.